DevMountain/iOS-Public/Afternoon Projects/Unit 1 - UIKit & Fundamentals/Day 2/SolarSystem-master/README.md

 4. Create outlets from the UIImageView and UILabels to your PlanetDetailViewController class If Xcode won’t let you create the outlets:
 Make sure that you’ve correctly set the class of the detail view scene from the last step.
-5. Add an optional planet property (of type Planet) that will be set by the Master List View when performing the segue
+5. Add an optional planet property (of type Planet) that will be set by the `PlanetListTableViewController` when performing the segue
 6. Add a new function called updateViews that makes sure a planet was successfully passed to the PlanetDetailViewController’s planet property made in step 5 by unwrapping it, then updates the view controller’s title, UIImageView and UILabels with the planet’s data
 note: This is an extremely common design pattern.
 Commit it to memory.
 If you have a detail view or table view cell template that displays data, use an ‘updateViews’ method takes the model data passed from the previous view controller’s prepareForSegue function, and updates the view’s subviews with it.
 7. Update the viewDidLoad() function to call the updateViews function.
-You can test your view and the update function by setting the detail view as the initial view controller, then in the viewDidLoad, assign self.planet to PlanetController.planets[0], before calling updateViews Be sure to reverse those changes when done checking that the view works, or you may have undesired behavior as you create your segue, though make sure to leave the updateViews function in the viewDidLoad.
+You can test your view and the update function by setting the detail view as the initial view controller, then in the viewDidLoad, assign `self.planet` to `PlanetController.planets[0]`, before calling updateViews Be sure to reverse those changes when done checking that the view works, or you may have undesired behavior as you create your segue, though make sure to leave the updateViews function in the viewDidLoad.

 ---
 ## Segue
 Create a segue between your List View and Detail View that will pass the selected planet to the detail view for display.

 Step by step process:
-1. Option-drag from your prototype cell in the List View to the Detail View to create a “show” segue.
+1. Option-drag from your prototype cell in the List View Scene to the Detail View to create a “show” segue.
 2. Select the segue and give it an identifier
 note: As a matter of best practice, the identifier should describe what the segue does, for example `toPlanetDetail`
 3. Add the prepareForSegue function to your PlanetListViewController class
 note: Remember that prepareForSegue will get called on all segues triggered from the current scene and accompanying view controller class
-4. Implement the `prepareForSegue method` by checking for the correct segue identifier, capturing an instance of the selected planet, capturing an instance of the PlanetDetailViewController, and setting the planet property of the PlanetDetailViewController
+4. Implement the `prepareForSegue method` by checking for the correct segue identifier, capturing an instance of the selected planet, capturing an instance of the `PlanetDetailViewController`, and setting the planet property of the PlanetDetailViewController
 Hint: Remember, the `PlanetDetailViewController` will use the `planet` property to update itself when it loads to display to the user

 Hint: